 George is certified as a Civil Trial Advocate by the National Board of Trial Advocacy, which means that he has met rigorous screening requirements of experience and education and successfully undergone a process of examination and peer review.
 He is a charter member and first Connecticut president of the American Board of Trial Advocates.
 He is a fellow of the Academy of Court Appointed (Special) Masters and a fellow of the American College of Board Certified Attorneys.
 His professional abilities and ethical standards have earned him the highest AV rating by the peer-reviewed legal directory Martindale-Hubbell.
 He has been listed in Who's Who in American and International Law and is a fellow of the Connecticut and American Bar Foundations.
 George received the American Jurisprudence Award in Insurance and is a former member of the Judicial Selection Commission for the State of Connecticut.
 He has advanced training as a commercial arbitrator by the American Arbitration Association, and FINRA and has taken courses in mediation.

-George was a charter member of the Connecticut Academy of Certified Trial Lawyers, Chairman of the Civil Litigation Section of the Connecticut Bar Association, member of the Board of Directors of the Hartford County Bar Association and member of the Board of Editors of the Connecticut Law Tribune.
+George was Chairman of the Civil Litigation Section of the Connecticut Bar Association, member of the Board of Directors of the Hartford County Bar Association and member of the Board of Editors of the Connecticut Law Tribune.

-Presently he is a certified arbitrator with the American Arbitration Association and Financial Industries Regulatory Association.
+Presently he is a certified arbitrator with the American Arbitration Association.
 Since 2006 he has been selected by Super Lawyers in the areas of Business Litigation, Civil Litigation and Professional Liability.

 In his free time George enjoys golf, skiing and is a certified open water diver.
 George is also a amateure radio operator and is licensed by the Federal Government to operate radio station WI-JHD.